Endy50/alx-system_engineering-devops/0x00-shell_basics/README.md

-deletes file in a different dir removes directory in another directory change to previous dir list all files in long format in current, parent and boot dir
+deletes file in a different dir removes directory in another directory change to previous dir list all files in long format in order of their dir